 “Cutting Edge” is a great choice for beginners looking to customize their textbook learning, because there are all sorts of purchase packages available.

 You can order any combination of the following: student book, active book, teacher’s book, workbook with a key, online audio, access to the online English lab and DVDs or CDs.
-The prices range anywhere from $21.95 to $75.95.

 The student course book and its accompanying DVD are broken down into 12 units and include guided speaking activities and video and audio exercises.
-These activities focus on applying cultural lessons and considering global issues.
+These activities focus on applying cultural lessons and analyzing global issues.